All-optical programming of polarization singularities in a photonic-crystal laser: Methods

 \subsection{Analytical model of the magnetic monopolar mode}

 Following the theoretical framework developed in Ref.~\cite{nguyen_generalized_2025}, in this section we summarize the effective non-Hermitian model used to describe the magnetic monopolar mode of the honeycomb PhC slab.
-Near the $\Gamma$ point, the Bloch field can be expressed as a coherent superposition of six TE-like guided harmonics associated with the first–order reciprocal-lattice vectors ${\vec G}_{n=1..6}$,
+Near the $\Gamma$ point, the Bloch field can be expressed as a coherent superposition of six TE-like guided modes $\ket{n}$ associated with the first–order reciprocal-lattice vectors ${\vec G}_{n=1..6}$,

-each carrying an in-plane polarization vector $\vec p_n=(-\sin\phi_n,\cos\phi_n)$.
+each carrying an in-plane polarization vector $\vec p_n=(-\sin\phi_n,\cos\phi_n)^\mathrm{T}$.
 All six components correspond to the same fundamental TE guided mode of the effective homogeneous slab; the lattice simply couples these harmonics through diffraction and radiations.
-In this basis the effective Hamiltonian reads \begin{widetext}
+In this basis eigenmodes of the system is governed by an effective non-Hermitian Hamiltonian, given by: \begin{widetext}